 Ladies want to follow you, they really do.
-The only thing is, women have many responsibilities in today’s world.
+The only thing is, in today’s world women have many responsibilities.
 They run businesses and raise families.
 They’re used to taking the lead.
 However, when it comes to dancing, it’s a very different world.
-When she says, “Honey, let’s go dancing!”, she’s likely to get this
+When she says, “Honey, let’s go dancing!” she’s likely to get this

 Ballroom dancing requires teamwork.

 So we have a leader and a follower.
 Who goes first?
 The leader.
 Who goes second?
-The follower.
-She will follow you, but she’ll be a split second behind.
+The follower will be a split second behind.
 That’s why it’s called following.

 What makes a good follower?

-A good follower doesn’t necessarily know tons of steps, but she pays attention to her partner’s directions and, as such, is a pleasure to dance with.
-Some invaluable techniques that she must use are good posture, a firm frame, strong core, and knowledge of the dance positions.
-A good follower will hold herself up and not hang on her partner.
-The best way to become a sought-after partner is to pay attention.
-Don’t anticipate.
-Rather, wait for the leader to indicate the direction and then respond accordingly.
-Waiting is the hardest part.
+A good follower doesn’t necessarily know tons of steps, but she pays attention to her partner’s directions.
+For this reason, she’s a pleasure to dance with.
+In addition, she has good posture, a firm frame, a strong core, and knowledge of the dance positions.

 Here’s a cute blog post about one girl’s efforts to learn how to follow, “How I Learned to Swing Dance (Sort of) at Friday Flights“.